Residential Solar: Where to Start

 Photovoltaic (PV) panels use energy from the sun to produce electricity.

 And yes, New England has enough sun for solar!
 In the past few years, residential solar has grown quickly in Massachusetts.
 In Needham, a successful Solarize Needham campaign in 2014 resulted in over 130 new solar installations.
-As of May, 2017 the Town’s total number of solar arrays to approximately 350.
+As of December, 2018 there were 450 installed solar PV systems in Needham.

 You may be a good candidate for solar if your roof has a southern orientation (not necessarily due south) and ideally has sun for at least 6 hours a day.